 The brain is just a collection of tangled wires with neuron connectivity levels.
 We call its output ‘information’ because we need some way of describing chemical synchronicity.

-Information is the same name we give to brain chemicals and computer voltage to describe the organized chaos.
-And the chaos is why it works.
+Information is the same name we give to brain chemicals and computer voltage to describe organized chaos.
+While negative beliefs and rusty chips impair memory, the function of the thinking mind or active motherboard set rules for action.